 Ensuring that your website is mobile-friendly is absolutely worth the investment.
-After all, you’re here to sell that sleek, classy and elegant 3 seater vintage sofa set.
+After all, the end goal is effective marketing.

 Optimizing an eCommerce furniture website

-Even if you’ve made a name for yourself in the furniture industry, you’ll still have to convert your website visitors into actual customers.
+Even if you’re a household name in the furniture industry, you’ll still have to convert your website visitors to become actual paying customers.

 Factors that contribute to online purchases include:

 - User experience

 - Utilizing call to action

 - Fast loading speed

 A website that’s easy to navigate encourages purchase decisions and lower bounce rates.
 The more navigable your website, the higher the possibility of a purchase or an inquiry.